Back to Kids & Teachers

 Planning Your Visit to a State Park

-It is recommended that the teacher make a preview visit to the park.
-This will provide contact with park personnel and allow you to become familiar with locations of restrooms, water fountains, exhibits, classrooms, audiovisual services, trails and the accessibility of the site.
-One of the best ways to become familiar with a park and its program capability is through a teacher workshop.
-Call your nearby park or museums to see if they offer one or two day workshops in summer.
+Prior to your students’ trip, we recommend that the lead teacher makes a preview visit to the park.
+This visit fosters contact with park personnel and allows you to become familiar with locations of restrooms, water fountains, exhibits, classrooms, audiovisual services, trails, and the accessibility of the site.
+One of the best ways to become familiar with a park and its program capability is through a teacher professional development workshop.
+Check our online Calendar of Events or contact your nearby parks or museums to see if they offer one- or two-day workshops in summer.

 - Visit the park or museum before your trip with colleagues and chaperones.
 (Teachers are always admitted free.)